Commandant: Bangladesh

-In Bangladesh Armed Forces commandant is not any rank.
+In Bangladesh Armed Forces and Bangladesh Marine Academy commandant is not any rank.
 It is an appointment.
-The commandant serves as the head of any military training institutes or unit.
+The commandant serves as the head of any military or merchant navy training institutes or unit.

 Canada

 Commandant is the normal Canadian French-language term for the commanding officer of a mid-sized unit, such as a regiment or battalion, within the Canadian Forces.
 In smaller units, the commander is usually known in French as the officier commandant.

 Conversely, in Canadian English, the word commandant is used exclusively for the commanding officers of military units that provide oversight and/or services to a resident population (such as a military school or college, a long-term health care facility or a detention facility.

 France

 In the French Army and French Air Force, the term commandant is used as a rank equivalent to major (NATO rank code OF-3).
 However, in the French Navy commandant is the style, but not the rank, of the senior officers, specifically capitaine de corvette, capitaine de frégate and capitaine de vaisseau.